Jamie Martin (American football)

-Jamie Blane Martin (born February 8, 1970) is an American former professional football quarterback who played in the National Football League (NFL).
+Jamie Blane Martin (born February 8, 1970) is an American football coach and former professional quarterback who played in the National Football League (NFL).
+He is the passing game coordinator and quarterbacks coach for Missouri Baptist University, positions he has held since 2026.
 He played college football for the Weber State Wildcats and was signed by the Los Angeles Rams as an undrafted free agent after the 1993 NFL draft.

 Martin was also a member of the Washington Redskins, Jacksonville Jaguars, Cleveland Browns, New York Jets, New Orleans Saints, and San Francisco 49ers of the NFL, and the Amsterdam Admirals of NFL Europe.

 Early life

 Martin attended Arroyo Grande High School in Arroyo Grande, California.

 He led his team to the California Interscholastic Federation championship in 1987, when he completed 170 of 276 passes (61.6 percent) for 2,259 yards and 16 touchdowns.
 Overall during his prep career for AGHS, Martin accumulated 4,955 passing yards and 40 touchdowns, each Northern League records at the time.